nobuaki-mzmt/GlyptoTandemAnalysis/draft/draft_gly_tandem.md

 ![](media/image2.png)

 > **Figure 2.** Tandem running behavior of each species.
 (A) Proportion
 > of time in each state during observation.
-Each bar indicates each
+Each bar represents one
 > pair.
 (B-C) Interspecific comparison of the traveled distance during
 > each tandem running event.